XCTEQ/XCFit/README.md

 ---

-# XCUI Page Object Pattern
+# XCUI Page Object Pattern and Pre-Defined Steps

 Now, we have seen that it's failrly easy to setup BDD Style tests with Cucumberish but some people don't want that overhead of adding extra layer of Gherkin.
 XCFit gives an option to use very polular [Page Object Pattern](http://martinfowler.com/bliki/PageObject.html) with Apple's Xcode UI Testing framework.